athifirshad/k8s-demo/readMe.md

 ### Knowledge Gap

  I had a somewhat vague idea of how kubernetes worked and I had no idea on how to use it.
 For this assignment, the 3 days I had gotten, majority was spent on learning and research.
 I had read many articles and watched couple of vides.
-However to truely grok the concepts, I referred the following books -
+However to truly grok the concepts, I referred the following books -

 [Platform Engineering on Kubernetes By Mauricio Salatino](https://learning.oreilly.com/api/v1/continue/9781617299322/)